mKG-RAG: Leveraging Multimodal Knowledge Graphs in Retrieval-Augmented Generation for Knowledge-intensive VQA: Experiments

-{\textbf{Results on E-VQA and InfoSeek.}} In this section, we compare mKG-RAG with Zero-shot MLLMs and RAG-based approaches on the benchmarks mentioned above.
-The results in Table~\ref{tab:main-results} demonstrate that zero-shot MLLMs struggle with knowledge-based VQA tasks, particularly on the InfoSeek dataset.
-These limitations underscore the critical need for external knowledge integration.
-By augmenting LLaVA-More with mKG-RAG, we achieve substantial improvements, over 20.3\% on E-VQA and 31.9\% on InfoSeek, highlighting the value of retrieval augmentation.
+In this section, we compare mKG-RAG with Zero-shot MLLMs and RAG-based approaches on the benchmarks mentioned above.
+The results in Table~\ref{tab:main-results} demonstrate that Zero-shot MLLMs struggle with knowledge-based VQA tasks, particularly on the InfoSeek dataset.
+These limitations underscore the critical need for integrating external knowledge.
+By augmenting LLaVA-MORE with mKG-RAG, we achieve substantial improvements, over 20.3\% on E-VQA and 31.9\% on InfoSeek, highlighting the value of retrieval augmentation.

-Furthermore, our method achieves state-of-the-art performance on both datasets.
-Under the fine-tuning setting, mKG-RAG\textsuperscript{*} surpasses both mR2AG\textsuperscript{*} and ReflectiVA\textsuperscript{*}.
-Even without fine-tuning, mKG-RAG outperforms EchoSight by 1.2\% and 1.7\%, respectively.
-These results highlight the advantages of integrating RAG with multimodal KGs and demonstrate the effectiveness of our QM-Retriever.
-Table~\ref{tab:main-results} also includes two mKG-RAG variants that replace QM-Retriever with text-only and vision-only CLIP for entity/relationship retrieval, while still using documents retrieved by QM-Retriever to construct multimodal KGs.
-In the text-only variant, both questions and image captions are used as queries to provide more context, explaining its better performance over the vision-only version.
-However, they both remain less effective than our full approach with QM-Retriever.
+Furthermore, our method achieves the highest overall performance under the ``All'' set on both datasets.
+In the fine-tuning setting, mKG-RAG\textsuperscript{*} consistently outperforms mR$^2$AG\textsuperscript{*} and ReflectiVA\textsuperscript{*}, except on the ``Unseen-E'' subset of InfoSeek.
+Notably, even without fine-tuning, mKG-RAG still surpasses EchoSight by 1.2\% and 1.7\% on the two datasets, respectively.
+These results underscore the advantages of integrating RAG with multimodal KGs and validate the effectiveness of our QM-Retriever.
+Compared to the graph-based RAG baseline RAG-Anything, mKG-RAG achieves additional gains of 1.3\% and 3.7\%.
+We attribute this to the fact that RAG-Anything, which largely converts multimodal data into textual KGs, inevitably loses modality-specific information, whereas our multimodal KGs exploit the complementary cues across modalities, leading to more accurate retrieval and reasoning.

-{\textbf{Consistency across Architectures.}} In Table~\ref{tab:mllm-architecture}, we provide a detailed comparison of VQA scores across MLLMs of varying parameter sizes, including InternVL3~\cite{zhu2025internvl3}, LLaMA-3.2-Vision~\footnote{https://huggingface.co/meta-llama/Llama-3.2-11B-Vision}, LLaVA-v1.5~\cite{liu2024improved}, DeepSeek-VL2~\cite{wu2024deepseek}, and Qwen2.5-VL~\cite{bai2025qwen25vltechnicalreport}.
-When enhanced with our mKG-RAG framework, these models achieve average performance gains of 9.4\% on single-hop queries and 8.7\% on overall scenarios, demonstrating the method's strong generalization across different architectures and scales.
+Table~\ref{tab:main-results} also reports two mKG-RAG variants where the QM-Retriever is replaced by text-only and vision-only CLIP for entity and relation retrieval, while document retrieval for multimodal knowledge graph construction still relies on the QM-Retriever.
+The text-only variant uses both questions and image captions as queries, providing richer context and thus outperforming the vision-only variant.
+While mR$^2$AG\textsuperscript{*} and ReflectiVA\textsuperscript{*} perform competitively in unimodal settings due to their specialized designs, mKG-RAG\textsuperscript{*} is explicitly tailored for VQA with multimodal KGs and thus demonstrates clear advantages in multimodal retrieval, achieving over 10\% gains on InfoSeek compared to unimodal retrieval.